Lawrence Paros

 Lawrence Paros (February 21, 1934 – July 3, 2019) was an American author and educator, best known for his work in alternative education.

 Biography

 Paros was born in Springfield, Massachusetts on February 21, 1934.
 He received a Bachelor of Arts in History and Political Science at University of Massachusetts in Amherst.
-In 1958, Paros received a Master of Arts in American Diplomatic History and Russian Studies at Yale University.

 Paros died on July 3, 2019, at the age of 85.

 Career

 Paros taught high school in several places before becoming the chair of the History Department at Wilbur Cross High School in New Haven, Connecticut.
 While there, he developed an area-wide program on contemporary issues for high school students, which was described in a featured article in the Yale Alumni Magazine.

 Paros was then appointed the director of the Yale Summer High School, a project to identify, recruit and educate talented youths living in poverty nationwide.
 40 years later, he interviewed former students and staff members of the project, for a documentary film entitled Walk Right In, which was screened at a number of film festivals and educational facilities.